tactics-osrs/Super-Menu/README.md

 Added Echos that will display what the file is executing upon entering a choice.
 (I.E. "30 seconds before the UEFI Firmware Settings will be entered.").

 Added a Kill a Process option (10.)
-That will display all of your current running processes and then ask the user to input which process they want to kill, using "Process.extention" format(case sensitive).
+That will display all of your current running processes and then ask the user to input which process they want to kill.
+(using "Processname" format.
+NOT Case sensitive NO extension needed i.e. ".EXE")

 Added File Explorer option (12.) which will open your file explorer. (wow!)